NessJade96/List-It/README.md

 19. Working on frontend components - I created the 'create list' component so users to enter a list name and this creates a list.
 Additionally created the YourLists component and page so display your lists
     ![Lists](./assets/YourLists.jpg)

-Tonight:
-// Have a message pop up when new list is created?? or nav to 'yourlists' page.
-// Deploy to Heroku
-// Delete the grocery list
+20. Github continous deploy to heroku setup - site is live!
+When submitting your new list name, it will navigate you to 'yourlists' page on creation.
+When user is logged in and viewing their lists, the user can now delete the list by clicking on the cross.

 Todo:
-// When clicking on a grocery list in 'YourLists' page - this takes the user to that grocery list and renders groceryItems

 // work on frontend visuals
 // create an input field on list page where you can add a friends username - this will add to the grocerylist array of users.
 // show what users are on this list - render to the screen